-The 2010 Christmas Special, based in part Steven Moffat's first Doctor Who story, "Continuity Errors".The plot is also similar to the 2010 Big Finish Doctor Who Christmas Special, "Relative Dimensions", by Marc Platt.The episode begins on a spaceship's bridge, while the ship is crashing.
+The 2010 Christmas Special, written by Steven Moffat.
+Based in part on Moffat's first Doctor Who story, "Continuity Errors".The plot is also similar to the 2010 Big Finish Doctor Who Christmas Special, "Relative Dimensions", by Marc Platt.The episode begins on a spaceship's bridge, while the ship is crashing.
 Amy and Rory enter, wearing their police officer and centurion outfits respectively.
 (They've come directly from the honeymoon suite.
 Draw your own conclusions.)On the planet below, the local Scrooge, a very rich man named Kazran Sardick (Michael Gambon), is ruining people's Christmas.
 Sardick is a moneylender, and he routinely takes people's family members as security deposits and freezes them in his basement.
 One of those families is begging him to unfreeze a young woman named Abigail just for one day.
 She loves Christmas so dearly, and she's been frozen for years and years and years.
 Sardick ignores them, and also ignores the local president, who phones in to ask Sardick to rescue the crashing spaceship.He's soon interrupted, however, by someone falling down the chimney.
 It's the Doctor, who knows that Sardick is the only one who can stop the crash, and who just couldn't resist a good Christmasey chimney entrance.
 He finds a machine that is generating the cloud layer that's preventing the aforementioned ship from landing.
 But the only one who can turn it off is Kazran Sardick, who is being very uncooperative.
 So uncooperative, in fact, that he has the Doctor thrown out of his house.
 He also throws out the begging family, but he can't bring himself to hit their small child.
 The Doctor sees that as a clue.Sardick's cloud-controlling machine is bio-linked to him individually, and the Doctor can't land his TARDIS on the crashing ship because he can't lock on.
 He brings Amy up to speed via phone... right up until he notices that fish on this planet can swim in the fog, geeks out over this and utterly fails to notice an ominous shadow slip through the mist behind him.
 After being reminded that, oh yeah, the ship is going to crash in about an hour if something isn't done, he's again distracted by a broadcasting Christmas carol...

 And Charles Dickens' biggest fan has a magnificent lightbulb moment when he decides to re-enact A Christmas Carol to change Sardick's life.First, the Ghost of Christmas Past.
 Confronting Kazran Sardick once again, the Doctor uncovers a particularly unhappy Christmas Sardick experienced as a boy.
 When young Kazran's abusive father (also Michael Gambon) completed the cloud-control machine, fish could no longer roam freely through the air in schools.
 Kazran missed out on seeing them raid his school once, because he was sick that day, and now he could never see the schools of fish again.
 He felt left out and alone, and when he tried to film himself going fish-exploring one day, his father caught him and hit him, hard.Old Sardick is amazed, then angry, when the Doctor plays that video in his living room, and even more amazed when the Doctor steps out for a moment and appears in the video.
 The Doctor travels back in time to meet young Kazran, thus changing history — and, much to his bewilderment, Sardick's memories.
 Although the psychic paper fails to convince Young Kazran that the Doctor is his new babysitter (apparently "the Doctor is universally recognized as a responsible and mature adult" is one blatant lie it is just not capable of supporting), the Doctor nevertheless manages to entangle Young Kazran in a scheme to lure in a fish.
 He learns in the process that Kazran's issues stem from loneliness and isolation, and befriends the young boy.
 Old Sardick, mesmerized by the video, is horrified to realize that his memories are being altered while he watches.After a few moments of bonding, the Doctor manages to lure a fish in with his sonic screwdriver as blinking lure.
 Unfortunately, he soon discovers that these fish have predators.
 The good news is, Young Kazran now has a story to tell his school friends.
 The bad news is, it'll probably involve the Doctor and Kazran being eaten by a shark in Kazran's bedroom closet.
 The inverse, the Doctor presumes, is possible but unlikely.
 And to make matters worse, the shark has also swallowed the screwdriver.
 The Doctor fortunately manages to extract half of it and keep all his limbs, but sadly the shark has been stunned, and will not survive for long outside the fog.
 Young Kazran is particularly affected by the suffering of the shark, who had no malicious intent but just wanted something to eat.The Doctor cannot get the shark back to the skies alive without some sort of freezing pod.
 Fortunately, Kazran's father has lots of them downstairs.
 All of them, however, are full of people who have been kept frozen by old Mr. Elliot Sardick as 'security' against the loans of their families, not to be freed until those loans are repaid.
 Still, they can certainly borrow one for their purposes, and young Kazran is particularly intent on freeing Abigail (Katherine Jenkins), an attractive young blonde.
 He doesn't know the security code, but old Kazran Sardick, still watching with tears in his eyes, is repeating it in his present day room.
 The Doctor pops in to hear it, then back to young Kazran to enter it.
 Old Kazran Sardick keeps finding old photographs that never existed before: of Abigail, of him and the Doctor, of strange journeys that he knows he couldn't remember before today.According to her built-in pod holograph, Abigail is very grateful to be among the fish that float happily among the fog in the pod chamber, feeling an affinity for them.
 The Doctor's screwdriver indicates that its other half is nearby, which means that the fish have woken up.
 And has followed them down.
 The pod is opened, and Abigail is freed — and she has an incredible singing voice, one capable of lulling the shark into a calm state.
 The Doctor realizes that her singing can directly cause the ice crystals in the clouds to resonate.
 Kazran insists that it's just magic.
 With Abigail free, a pod is available, and soon Mrs. Shark is safely locked up and ready for transport.Abigail and Kazran, of course, are delighted by the TARDIS, and by the Doctor giving them a trip to the skies to see the shark freed into the beautiful schools of fish that swim freely in the upper air layers.
 Having enjoyed a rare sojourn from stasis, Abigail happily asks the Doctor and Kazran to visit her again, and Kazran — quite enamored of Abigail — is eager to make it a yearly thing.
 And so begins a tradition where every Christmas, the Doctor collects the two to take them on a Christmas Eve adventure.
 A flying-shark guided carriage ride one year, a trip back in time the next.
 One year, Abigail watches her family prepare for Christmas dinner through their window (in a very sweet mirror of the Christmas Past scene in "Christmas Carol").
 She's delighted when she sees that the Doctor's already sauntered into the house and befriended her whole family.
 She's invited in, and she spends an idyllic Christmas with her family, who even welcome young Kazran.Kazran, of course, is growing older, and he and Abigail are growing closer, ending one year with a magical kiss: